 - Focus on products with a limited commercial viability to continue development or pursue licensing

 To apply for support, complete and send an application to the attention of the ‘Ultra-rare disease Assistance Program’ by emailing firstname.lastname@example.org.
 For details on MMS rare disease expertise, visit https://www.mmsholdings.com/rare-disease/.

-MMS Holdings (MMS) is an innovative, data-focused CRO that supports the pharmaceutical, biotech, and medical device industries with a proven, scientific approach to complex trial data and regulatory submission challenges.
+MMS Holdings (MMS) is an innovative, data-focused CRO that supports the pharmaceutical and biotech industries with a proven, scientific approach to complex trial data and regulatory submission challenges.
 Strong industry experience, technology-enabled services, and a data-driven approach to drug development make MMS a valuable CRO partner, creating compelling submissions that meet rigorous regulatory standards.
 With a global footprint across four continents, MMS maintains a 97 percent customer satisfaction rating, and the company has been recognized as a leading CRO in Global Health & Pharma’s international awards programs for the last three consecutive years.